awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

  You can use tags with IAM policies to manage access to Amazon RDS resources and to control what actions can be applied to the Amazon RDS resources\.

-For information on managing access to tagged resources with IAM policies, see [Identity and access management in Amazon RDS](UsingWithRDS.IAM.md)\.
+For information on managing access to tagged resources with IAM policies, see [Identity and access management for Amazon RDS](UsingWithRDS.IAM.md)\.

 ## Using tags to produce detailed billing reports<a name="Tagging.Billing"></a>